 Use of Prescription Medications

-For the purposes of this policy there are three types of prescription medication: 1) controlled substances, such as Ritalin, Dexedrine and Adderall, which will always be in the custody of and administered by the Camp; 2) medications that will be administered by Flyers Camp and kept in the Camp’s custody; and 3) medications that will be administered by the camper and remain in the camper’s custody because Special Approval has been granted.
-All three types of prescription medication require completion of the Flyer’s Camp Prescription Medication Permission form which is available as a two-page document on the website.
+For the purposes of this policy there are three types of prescription medication: 1) controlled substances, such as Ritalin, Dexedrine and Adderall, which will always be in the custody of and administered by the camp; 2) medications that will be administered by Waynflete and kept in the camp’s custody; and 3) medications that will be administered by the camper and remain in the camper’s custody because Special Approval has been granted.
+All three types of prescription medication require completion of Waynflete SUMMER’s Camp Prescription Medication Permission form which is available as a two-page document on the website.

 When prescription medications must be taken during the camp day, parents must do the following before their child is allowed to take a prescription medication at camp: